David Cairns (musician)

-David Cairns (born 15 November 1958 in Walthamstow, London) is an English rock guitarist and songwriter, best known for his role in the band Secret Affair.
+David Cairns (born 15 November 1958) is an English rock guitarist and songwriter, best known for his role in the band Secret Affair.
 The writer of the band's biggest hits, he was known for his intense guitar style.

 Background and early career

 The son of an Epping Forest GP, Dr Richard James Cairns MBE, David Cairns was first inspired to take up the guitar after an encounter at a local nightclub with BBC Radio 1 DJ John Peel, who recommended the teenager listen to a Lynyrd Skynyrd album.
 He was also inspired by a live performance by The Who at Charlton Athletic's football ground in 1976 and while at sixth form teamed up with singer Ian Page, forming power pop/punk band New Hearts.
 The band signed to CBS Records in 1977, releasing two singles and touring with The Jam, before being released from their recording contract in mid-1978, although their unreleased album New Hearts, A Secret Affair, The CBS Sessions was finally released on Cherry Red Records, October 2009.